FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/smart_contract.md

 | 0x1006 | parallel contract configuration | ParallelConfigPrecompiled.cpp |

 - **define contract interface**

 It is similar to solidity contract.
 When designing a contract, you need to determine the ABI interface of the contract first.
-The ABI interface rules of the precomipiled contract are exactly the same as the solidity. [solidity ABI link](https://solidity.readthedocs.io/en/latest/abi-spec.html).
+The ABI interface rules of the precompiled contract are exactly the same as the solidity. [solidity ABI link](https://solidity.readthedocs.io/en/latest/abi-spec.html).

 > When defining a precompiled contract interface, you usually need to define a solidity contract with the same interface, and empty the function body of all interfaces.
 This contract is called **interface contract** of the precompiled contract.
 The interface contract need to be used when calling the precompiled contract.